reqnroll/Reqnroll/docs/Tools/Reporting.md

 nunit3-console.exe --labels=All --out=TestResult.txt "--result=TestResult.xml;format=nunit2" bin\Debug\BookShop.AcceptanceTests.dll
 ```

-#### SpecFlow Report Generator
+#### Reqnroll Report Generator

 **Note:** The examples and parameters are for version 2.4.* and higher.
 Older versions can be found by viewing past revisions in the GitHub wiki.

 The report generation step is the same for both versions of NUnit.
-The two generated files can be used to invoke the SpecFlow report generation.
+The two generated files can be used to invoke the Reqnroll report generation.
 If you use the default output file names shown above, you only need to specify information about the C# test project containing the `*.feature` files.
 Specflow uses the default `TestResult.xml` and `TestResult.txt` files to produce `TestResult.html`.
 ```
-specflow.exe nunitexecutionreport --ProjectFile BookShop.AcceptanceTests.csproj
+reqnroll.exe nunitexecutionreport --ProjectFile BookShop.AcceptanceTests.csproj
-specflow.exe nunitexecutionreport --ProjectFile BookShop.AcceptanceTests.csproj --xmlTestResult CustomNunitTestResult.xml --testOutput CustomNunitTestOutput.txt --OutputFile CustomSpecflowTestReport.html
+reqnroll.exe nunitexecutionreport --ProjectFile BookShop.AcceptanceTests.csproj --xmlTestResult CustomNunitTestResult.xml --testOutput CustomNunitTestOutput.txt --OutputFile CustomSpecflowTestReport.html
 ```

 The following table contains the possible arguments for this command.